rayz1065/checkbot/README.md

 - The api, required by the webapp to interface with the bot's logic, written using the [ExpressJs](https://expressjs.com/) framework

 The `web` directory contains the webapp, which can be used to more quickly edit checklists in any chat.
 It is built in [Remix](https://remix.run/), a web framework based on react.
+It uses [Mantine](https://mantine.dev/) as the components library.

-The database, which is used to store basic user data, such as the configs, uses [postgres](https://www.postgresql.org/) and is managed through [prisma](https://www.prisma.io/).
+The database, which is used to store basic user data such as the configs, uses [postgres](https://www.postgresql.org/) and is managed through [prisma](https://www.prisma.io/).

 A suggested method for deployment is present in `docker-compose.prod.yml`, which shows how [traefik](https://traefik.io/) can be used as a reverse proxy for the various services.